RosieSews/masksnow/content/pages/million-healthcare-workers-letter.md

 ---
 Dear Citizens,

-We the below signed healthcare professionals believe that wearing masks is the right thing to do from a medical perspective to fight the spread of COVID19.
+We the below signed healthcare professionals believe that wearing masks is the right thing to do from a medical perspective to fight the spread of COVID–19.

-But to do that, we need all your help if you want to go back to work, reopen schools, and bring life back to normal.
+But to do that, we need all your help if you want to go back to work, reopen schools, and bring back a more normal life.

 We need you to wear masks in public at all times.

-As your doctors, your nurses, your healthcare workers, and health administrators, we want to relay why this advice to you, our friends, our neighbors, and our patients that universal mask-wearing is beneficial to our community and necessary to fight the coronavirus pandemic:
+As your doctors, your nurses, your healthcare workers, and health administrators, we want to relay why this advice to you, our friends, our neighbors, and our patients.
+Universal mask-wearing is beneficial to our community and necessary to fight the coronavirus pandemic.

+Here’s why:

 * Wearing masks now is the good, right, and the American thing to do to save lives and get back to work.
 * Wearing masks will greatly expand the number of businesses and places of worship that could potentially reopen.